jp/blog/source/2014-05-18-a-simple-chef-and-berkshelf-tutorial.html.markdown

 ---
-title: A simple Chef and Berkshelf tutorial
+title: A simple Chef, Chef server and Berkshelf tutorial
 date: 2014-05-18
-tags: Chef, Berkshelf, Vagrant, IPv6, cookbook, knife
+tags: Chef, chef-server, Berkshelf, Vagrant, IPv6, cookbook, knife
 ---

 This is a simple tutorial explaining how to manage a Chef server and a node on two vagrant machines, using Berkshelf to manage an external cookbook with it's LWRP on the side.